 ESG Key Issues are selected for each of the 163 sub-industries defined by the Global Industry Classification Standard (GICS®).
-2 The Environmental and Social Key Issues vary between industries and are selected based on the extent to which the business activities of the companies in each industry generate large environmental- or social-related externalities.
+The Environmental and Social Key Issues vary between industries and are selected based on the extent to which the business activities of the companies in each industry generate large environmental- or social-related externalities.
 The steps are as follows:

 - For each company, reported business segments are mapped to a standard business activity.
-MSCI ESG Research uses the Standard Industrial Classification (SIC) system along with industry-specific adjustments to define business activities. - Each business activity is assessed on the level of externality generated for each ESG Key Issue to derive a Business Segment Exposure Score.

-For instance, we measure the externality for the Health and Safety Key Issue based on the extent to which companies' business segments are prone to injuries and fatalities.
-The data is based on industry statistics from the
+MSCI ESG Research uses the Standard Industrial Classification (SIC) system along with industry-specific adjustments to define business activities. - Each business activity is assessed on the level of externality generated for each ESG Key Issue to derive a Business Segment Exposure Score. - For instance, MSCI ESG Research measures the externality for the Health and Safety Key Issue based on the extent to which companies' business segments are prone to injuries and fatalities.
+The data is based on industry statistics from the International Labour Organization (ILO) and health and safety authorities such as the Occupational Safety & Health Administration (OSHA). - For a company operating underground coal mines (SIC 1222), the average fatality rate per 1,000 employees is 0.45; for a company operating surface coal mines (SIC 1221), the average fatality rate per 1,000 employees is 0.13.
+These metrics are converted into a 0-10 score, based on the relative ranking of industry intensities. - Each company's overall Business Exposure Score is the weighted average of the Segment Exposure Scores of a company's business segments, weighted by the percentage of sales, percentage of assets or percentage of operations.
+This constitutes the company's Business Segment Exposure score.

-2 GICS is the global industry classification standard jointly developed by MSCI and S&P Global Market Intelligence.
+&lt;sup>2 GICS is the global industry classification standard jointly developed by MSCI and S&P Global Market Intelligence.